garthheff/CTF-Writeups/TryHackMe/lightroom.md

 ```

 # Findings
-- We try some obious admin credentails, no luck.
+- We try some obvious admin credentails, no luck
-- We try the username and password with SSH, no luck.
+- We try the username and password with SSH, no luck
-- We hit it with a large username list, we get users like alice although no admin. included the script below.
+- We hit it with a large username list, we get users like alice although no admin. included the script at the end of this walk through for those intrested
 - We hit with some SQLi and find there is some custom filtering, the most likely entry

 ```